 Every day we feed around 120-150 community cats.
 Volunteers visit our colonies, make sure all cats are ok, refill the feeding bowls, provide fresh water and replace the bedding in their shelters.

 With just 4€ a month you can help to feed one of these gorgeous creatures in need.

 In Conil and Surrounding Areas

-In the past we used to take these little furries into our care in our shelter Casa Tom, feed them, look after them and make sure they can grow up into healthy cats.
+As long as people are dumping kittens at our colonies or shelter, we will do our best to take them in and find a home for them.
+In the past we used to take all these little furries into our shelter Casa Tom, fed them, looked after them and made sure they could grow up into healthy cats.
 Unfortunately in recent years this has become too demanding and has taken its toll on our small and limited number of volunteers.
 For this reason our new approach since 2022 is to encourage and support locals to become foster homes for these little creatures.

 Being a Foster Home

 If you decide to become a foster home, we will provide all that is needed to look after our kittens, like litter trays, beds, blankets and toys.
 Furthermore we will cover all expenses for food, litter and – if necessary – medical care.
 The appointments for the necessary vaccinations and neutering are made in coordination with you.

 If you’re interested in either short or even long term foster care for one or several of our kittens, please contact us.

 How long would I need to be a Foster Home?

 How long the kittens will stay in a foster home depends on various factors, many of which are out of our control.
 If everything goes well, i.e. a kitten does not get sick or has any infections they should be ready for adoption as of the age of 4-5 months.
 By that time they will have had their vaccinations, be tested for FIV & FeLV, chipped and castrated.